jzacsh/jzacsh-www/input/code.md

 If you find nothing on my github page, below are utilities I wrote because I needed the tool myself or I wanted to play with the technology.
 Bottom line, these are the ones I tried to write with _some_ sort of re–usability in mind, so others can enjoy.
-If anything comes in handy (or breaks) please feel free to let me know.
+If anything comes in handy (_or breaks_) feel free to let me know.

 <section class="projects" markdown="1">